CHN-beta/ovito/doc/manual/advanced_topics/remote_file_access.rst

 ==================

 OVITO comes with built-in SSH and HTTP clients for accessing files located on remote machines.
-This feature can save you from having to transfer files stored in remote locations, for example on a HPC cluster, to your local desktop computer first.
+This feature can save you from having to transfer files stored in remote locations, for example on an HPC cluster, to your local desktop computer first.
 To open a file stored on a remote host, select :menuselection:`File --> Load Remote File` from the menu.

 The current version of OVITO does not provide a way to browse directories on remote machines.
 You have to directly specify